- Amazon VPC›

 Amazon VPC Lattice natively integrates with your Amazon Elastic Kubernets Service (EKS) and self-managed Kubernetes workloads through the AWS Gateway API Controller that is an implementation of the Kubernetes Gateway API.
 This facilitates registration of existing or new Services to Lattice, and dynamic mapping of HTTP Routes to Kubernetes resources.

-Amazon VPC Lattice services and service networks are Regional components.
-If you have a multi-Region environment, you can have Services and Service Networks in every Region.
+Amazon VPC Lattice services, resources, resource configurations, and service networks are Regional components.
+If you have a multi-Region environment, you can have services, resources, resource configurations, and service networks in every Region.
 For cross-Region and on-premises communication patterns, you can currently rely on AWS global connectivity services like cross-Region VPC Peering, AWS Transit Gateway, AWS Direct Connect, or AWS Cloud WAN.
 Please see this blog that details the cross-Region connectivity patterns.

-Yes, Amazon VPC Lattice supports IPv6 and can perform network address translation between overlapping IPv4 and IPv6 address space across VPC Lattice services and VPCs.
-Amazon VPC Lattice helps you connect both IPv4 and IPv6 services securely, and monitor communication flows, in a simple and consistent way across various compute types.
-It provides native interoperability between IP services regardless of the underlying IP addressing, which can help facilitate IPv6 adoption across services on AWS.
+Yes, Amazon VPC Lattice supports IPv6 and can perform network address translation between overlapping IPv4 and IPv6 address space for VPC Lattice services and resources across VPCs and accounts.
+Amazon VPC Lattice helps you connect both IPv4 and IPv6 services and resources securely, and monitor communication flows, in a simple and consistent way across various compute types.
+It provides native interoperability between IP services and resources, regardless of the underlying IP addressing, which can help facilitate IPv6 adoption across services and resources on AWS.
 Please review this blog for more details.

 Yes, tags can be used to automate the addition and removal of Amazon VPC Lattice resource associations, and cross account resource shares using Amazon EventBridge, AWS Lambda, AWS CloudTrail, and AWS Resource Access Manager (AWS RAM).
 These methods can be used within a single AWS Organization or across multiple AWS Accounts, supporting multiple use cases such as vendor/client applications.
 Please see this blog for more details and implementation examples.

-The design of your Service Network distribution should map to your organization structure and operational model.
-You can choose to have an organization-wide domain-specific Service Network, and configure the Access Policies accordingly.
-Or you can have a more segmented approach to Service Networks, associating them with each of your routing domains and across independent Business Units in your organization.
-One VPC can be associated with one Service Network at a time, while a Service can be registered to multiple Service Networks.
+The design of your service network distribution should map to your organization structure and operational model.
+You can choose to have an organization-wide, domain-specific service network, and configure the access policies accordingly.
+Or, you can have a more segmented approach to service networks, associating them with each of your routing domains and across independent business units in your organization.